6612-01-AI/AI-Powered-Sudoku/README.md

 For more details on setup and usage, please see the sections below.

+## GUI.py: Manages the graphical user interface for user interaction and puzzle display.
+metrics_performance.py: Analyzes and reports performance metrics of the solver, such as average time and recursive calls. solver_IDS.py: Implements the Sudoku solver using Iterative Deepening Search (IDS) to solve puzzles. metrics_performance.txt: Stores averaged performance data like recursive calls and solving time. sudoku_IDS_solver_output.txt: Logs detailed performance data for each puzzle solved, including recursive calls and time taken.

 ## Environment Setup
   ### Required Python Version
   Use `Python 3.11`